-This report presents a deep dive into local government spending on citizen communications and engagement, one of the five functional areas covered in our survey.
+This report presents a deep dive into local government spending on health services, one of the seven program areas asked about in our survey.

-As Figure 1 shows, a substantial percentage of local governments expects spending to increase (blue segment), more than any other functional area.
-However, a majority of localities expect no change (gray segment) or a decrease in spending (orange segment).
+As Figure 1 shows, a substantial percentage of local governments expect spending to increase (blue segment), more than any other program area.
+However, a majority of local governments expect no change (gray segment) or a decrease in spending (orange segment).

 Figure 1.
-Most local governments expect spending on citizen communications and engagement to increase or stay the same next year.
-For each functional area, the percentage of local governments expecting an increase, no change, or decrease is shown.
+Spending on health services is likely to increase or stay the same in the next year.
+For each program area, the percentage of local governments expecting an increase, no change, or decrease is shown.